seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **ARVIRAGUS**
 If it be sin to say so, I yoke me
-In my good brother’s fault: I know not why
+In my good brother's fault: I know not why
 I love this youth; and I have heard you say,
-Love’s reason’s without reason.
+Love's reason's without reason.

 Brother, farewell.